ostracod/breadsystem-js/README.md

 ## Usage

-The assembler requires Node.js 12 and TypeScript 3.6 or higher.
+BreadSystem JS requires Node.js 12 and TypeScript 3.6 or higher.

 Clone https://github.com/ostracod/breadsystem-spec in the parent directory of `breadsystem-js`, then generate `bytecodeInstructions.json`: